Polaubaba/pochita-ios-app/README.md

 This App is repurposed to work with my latest project.
 This will soon be released as an ipa file. iPhone Application.

+This code has certain changes that will be approved later